 - (c) Civil Remedies Other Than Penalties.
 The State Board of Elections, in lieu of or in addition to imposing a civil penalty under subsection (a) or (b) of this section, may take one or more of the following actions with respect to a violation for which a civil penalty could be imposed: - (1) Issue an order requiring the violator to cease and desist from the violation found. - (2) Issue an order to cease receiving contributions and making expenditures until a delinquent report has been filed and any civil penalty satisfied. - (3) Issue an order requiring the violator to take any remedial action deemed appropriate by the Board. - (4) Issue an order requiring the violator to file any report, statement, or other information as required by this Article or the rules adopted by the Board. - (5) Publicly reprimand the violator for the violation. - (d) Facts in Mitigation.
 An individual or other entity notified that a penalty has been assessed against it may submit an affidavit to the State Board of Elections stating the facts in mitigation.
-The State Board of Elections may waive a civil penalty in whole or in part if it determines there is reasonable cause. - (a1) (e) Calculation and Assessment.
+The State Board of Elections may waive a civil penalty in whole or in part if it determines there is good cause for the waiver. - (a1) (e) Calculation and Assessment.
 The State Board shall calculate and assess the amount of the civil penalty due under subsection (a) or (b) of this section and shall notify the person who is assessed the civil penalty of the amount.
 The notice of assessment shall be served by any means authorized under G.S.
 1A-1, Rule 4, and shall direct the violator either to pay the assessment or to contest the assessment within 30 days by filing a petition for a contested case under Article 3 of Chapter 150B of the General Statutes.
 If a violator does not pay a civil penalty assessed by the Board within 30 days after it is due, the Board shall request the Attorney General to institute a civil action to recover the amount of the assessment.
 The civil action may be brought in the superior court of any county where the report was due to be filed or any county where the violator resides or maintains an office.
 A civil action must be filed within three years of the date the assessment was due.
 An assessment that is not contested is due when the violator is served with a notice of assessment.
 An assessment that is contested is due at the conclusion of the administrative and judicial review of the assessment.
 Consistent with G.S.
-115C-437, the State Controller shall pay the clear proceeds of civil penalties collected under this section to the County School Fund in the county in which the person charged with the violation resides.
-The State Controller shall reduce the monies collected by the enforcement costs and the collection costs to determine the clear proceeds payable to the County School Fund.
+115C 437, the State Controller The State Board of Elections shall pay the clear proceeds of civil penalties collected under this section to the County School Fund in the county in which the person charged with the violation resides.
+The State Controller Civil Penalty and Forfeiture Fund pursuant to G.S.
+115C-457.2.
+The State Board of Elections shall reduce the monies collected by the enforcement costs and the collection costs to determine the clear proceeds payable to the County School Civil Penalty and Forfeiture Fund.
 Monies set aside for the costs of enforcement and the costs of collection shall be credited to accounts of the State Board of Elections.